wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/application-lifecycle-management-architect/includes/6-devops.md

 When deploying solutions through a release pipeline, a decision has to be made to push the release manually or automatically.
 Release pipeline runs can be started manually by an Azure DevOps user, run automatically on a schedule, or triggered by a Pull request.
 Continuous deployment can be enabled on a release pipeline to push the latest solution build to other environments as soon as the build becomes available.

-For immediate breakfixes to a solution, a manual trigger is likely the preferred method in order to make the newest build available in the upstream environments as quickly as possible, whereas a scheduled or pull request trigger makes more sense when updates to solutions are done on a regular basis.
+For immediate break/fixes to a solution, a manual trigger is likely the preferred method in order to make the newest build available in the upstream environments as quickly as possible, whereas a scheduled or pull request trigger makes more sense when updates to solutions are done regularly.

 > [![Screenshot of release pipeline triggers continuous deployment and pull request triggers.](../media/6-release-triggers.png)](../media/6-release-triggers.png#lightbox)